 The 1980s saw the arrival of a whole host of fascinating foods.
 Children's lunchboxes were filled with Fruit Roll-Ups and Lunchables, teens hung out in malls armed with Chicken McNuggets and frozen yogurt, and parents served saucy chicken Marbella at dinner parties.
-Here, we take a trip down memory lane and reveal the 32 foods Canada and the US fell in love with during the 1980s.
+Here, we take a trip down memory lane and reveal the 31 foods America fell in love with during the 1980s.

 We've based our ranking on the enduring popularity of each food item at the time and beyond, and on the opinions of our well-traveled (and well-fed) team.
 This list is unavoidably subjective.

 Originating in Genoa, Italy, pesto is thought to have been enjoyed in some form as early as the Roman era.
-But the store-cupboard staple shot to wider fame in the 1980s, namely thanks to a fascination with regional Italian cooking.
+But the product came to wider fame in the 1980s, thanks to an American fascination with regional Italian cooking.
 Home cooks began adding the sauce to everything, from pasta noodles to salads.
-Made with basil, garlic, pine nuts, and Parmesan, pesto has been popular ever since.
+Made with basil, garlic, pine nuts, and Parmesan, pesto has been a store cupboard staple ever since.

-Between 1983 and 1989, The New York Times printed a recipe for plum torte every September.
-It marked the start of the Italian plum season and the arrival of fall.
-By 1990, the publishers decided to stop, but not without upsetting hundreds of readers who had failed to cut out the recipe and missed the bittersweet annual tradition, which signaled the end of summer.
+Between 1983 and 1989, The New York Times printed a recipe for plum torte every September, marking the start of the Italian plum season.
+By 1990, the publishers decided to stop – upsetting hundreds of readers who had failed to cut out the recipe and missed the bittersweet annual tradition, which signaled the end of summer and the start of fall.

-The decade's coolest snack bar, Peanut Butter Boppers had a creamy peanut butter center and crunchy cereal coating.
-Launched in 1985, its first flavors included Fudge Chip, Honey Crisp, and Peanut Crunch, but it wasn’t long before Fudge Graham and Cookie Crunch joined the bars on supermarket shelves.
+The decade's coolest snack bars, Peanut Butter Boppers had a creamy peanut butter center and crunchy cereal coating.
+Launched in 1985, the first flavors included Fudge Chip, Honey Crisp, and Peanut Crunch, but it wasn’t long before Fudge Graham and Cookie Crunch joined the bars on supermarket shelves.
 Sadly, Peanut Butter Boppers didn't stand the test of time.

-This Tex-Mex dip featuring refried beans, sour cream, guacamole, salsa, grated Monterey Jack, shredded lettuce, scallions, and black olives, was ubiquitous in the 1980s.
-You don't see it much anymore – perhaps because while its distinct layers may have looked impressive when it was first made, it didn’t stay neat for long and the guacamole quickly browned.
+This Tex-Mex dip, featuring refried beans, sour cream, guacamole, salsa, grated Monterey Jack cheese, shredded lettuce, scallions, and black olives, was ubiquitous in the 1980s.
+You don't see it much anymore; while its distinct layers may have looked impressive when it was first made, it didn’t stay neat for long, and the guacamole quickly browned.

 Brought to life by Nestlé brand Stouffer’s in 1981, Lean Cuisine was an under 350-calorie ready meal range.
-Offering dishes such as veg-loaded Zucchini Lasagna and a saucy Oriental Beef, the products launched with huge success; in fact, they were so popular – thanks to the decade's obsession with dieting and convenience food – that it wasn’t unusual for supermarkets to run out.
-While the range has been discontinued in Canada, you can still get hold of it in the US.
+Offering dishes such as vegetable-loaded Zucchini Lasagna and saucy Oriental Beef, the products launched with huge success; in fact, they were so popular – thanks to the decade's obsession with dieting and convenience food – that it wasn’t unusual for supermarkets to run out.

 In the 1980s, baking brand Bisquick started running recipes for 'Impossible Pies' on the back of its pre-packaged mix boxes.
 One such dish was the Impossible Cheeseburger Pie, an easy weeknight dinner that could be whipped up in next to no time.
 The recipe called for home cooks to combine one of Bisquick's flour box mixes with milk and eggs, before pouring it over the top of cooked ground beef.
 In the oven, it magically turned into a pie with a crust.

 This easy appetizer was a real crowd-pleaser in the 1980s.
-Intensely comforting and moreish, this gooey dish featured a wheel of Brie smothered in a rich sauce (usually apricot jelly or mustard), before being wrapped in puff pastry or crescent dough and baked until perfectly golden.
+Intensely comforting, this gooey dish featured a wheel of Brie smothered in a rich sauce (usually a fruit jelly), before being wrapped in puff pastry or crescent dough and baked until perfectly golden.
 The cheesy treat was often paired with apple slices, crackers, or a baguette.
-By the 1990s, it featured on plenty of restaurant menus too.
+By the 1990s, it featured on plenty of restaurant menus, too.

 Renowned for his role in the 1980s hit TV series The A-Team, Mr. T took advantage of his success, launching a cereal brand.
-Produced by the Quaker Oats Company, the cereal was perhaps not the most adventurous, featuring corn and oat flakes (and lots of added sugar) shaped into the letter T. The cereal, which came in a box featuring a cartoon Mr. T on the front, was available from 1984 until 1993.
+Produced by the Quaker Oats Company, the product was perhaps not the most adventurous, featuring corn and oat flakes (and lots of added sugar) shaped into the letter T. It came in a box featuring a cartoon Mr. T on the front and was available from 1984 until 1993.

-Quick and easy to make, and perfect for prepping ahead, pasta salads became a popular choice when guests were asked to bring a dish to a buffet, barbecue or potluck in the 1980s.
+Quick and easy to make, and perfect for prepping ahead, pasta salads became a popular choice when guests were asked to bring a dish to a buffet, barbecue, or potluck in the 1980s.
 Tri-color pasta, olives, and chopped veggies were all regular features in those big bowls – but really there were no strict rules about what you could (or couldn't) mix in.
-Complete with a sweet vinaigrette or creamy sauce, it's still a popular buffet dish now.
+Complete with a sweet vinaigrette or creamy sauce, pasta salad is still a popular buffet dish now.

 Who can remember when these crispy pan pies featured on McDonald’s menus?
 While it was short-lived, McDonald’s Pizza was test marketed in select locations across the US during the late 1980s and early 1990s.
 Complete with a white, green, and red box, the pans were served in a personal size and came loaded with toppings like cheese, pepperoni, green bell peppers, and onions.

 While its history is hotly debated, with some believing it originated in Italy and others saying it was invented in New York, this pasta dish was a regular feature on Italian restaurant menus throughout the 1980s.
-Penne or rigatoni is generously coated in a rich and creamy blend of tomatoes, vodka, cream, and chilis.
+To make it, penne or rigatoni is generously coated in a rich and creamy blend of tomatoes, vodka, cream, and chilis.

 Introduced in the 1970s, Pudding Pops were the ultimate summertime treat throughout the 1980s.
 These pops came in a variety of flavors, including chocolate, vanilla, and chocolate swirled with vanilla.
 Despite the product's initial popularity, the brand was discontinued in the 1990s.
 The treats did return for a brief period in the 2000s, rebranded as Popsicles, before eventually disappearing once again.

 Featuring layers of mascarpone and espresso-soaked sponge fingers, this sumptuous Italian dessert went from unknown to everywhere in the 1980s.
-You could expect to find the sweet pudding on Italian restaurant menus across the US and Canada and, by the end of the decade, fans even started whipping up tiramisù at home.
+The sweet pudding could be found on Italian restaurant menus across the US – and, by the end of the decade, fans even started whipping up tiramisù at home.

 While you can't beat a cheesy, pepperoni-loaded slice, the 1980s was the decade pizza toppings changed forever.
 In 1985, experimental pizza chain California Pizza Kitchen opened its first location, launching with a menu designed by Ed LaDou (the man widely credited with popularizing gourmet California-style pizzas).
 Soon creations such as sweet and smoky barbecue chicken pizza were brought to the masses, and a new wave of innovative toppings followed.

 A sweet and fruity tape you unrolled and ate, Fruit Roll-Ups were a staple snack if you grew up in the 1980s.
-First produced by Fruit Corners in 1983, the popular brand was taken over by Betty Crocker by the end of the decade.
-Initially sold under the guise of being a healthy treat, the company was forced to change its labels after people complained that there was actually very little real fruit or nutrition in it.
+First produced by Fruit Corners in 1983, the popular brand was taken over by Betty Crocker later in the decade.
+Though Fruit Roll-Ups were initially sold under the guise of being a healthy treat, the company was forced to change its labels after people complained that there was actually very little real fruit or nutrition in them.

 The meaty McRib, first brought out in 1981, has been on and off McDonald’s menus so many times that we’ve lost count.
-Despite its rather misleading name, it's not actually made of pork rib, but rather from processed pork meat covered in a tangy barbecue sauce and stuffed inside a bun with onions and pickles.
-Nonetheless, the elusive item has achieved mythical status and fans get very excited every time it returns.
+Despite its rather misleading name, it's not actually made of pork rib; rather, it's processed pork meat covered in a tangy barbecue sauce and stuffed inside a bun with onions and pickles.
+Nonetheless, the elusive item has achieved mythical status, and fans get very excited every time it returns.

 Although this peanut butter candy first became available in 1978, it was Steven Spielberg’s 1982 movie E.T. that put the product on the map, with sales shooting up by 65% in the weeks after its release.
 It's said that Mars was offered the opportunity for M&M's to feature in the film first but declined.
 The rest is of course history, and Reese's Pieces are still enjoyed the world over today.